Carlson-Jonathan/Game-Framework/README.md

 COMPILE INSTRUCTIONS (g++):
-    If CMake isnt working, you can try the 'compileAndRun.bash' script.
-Just run.
-If you get linker errors, you may need to add .cpp files that are not already listed because I will probably not be updating the script regularly.
+    If CMake isnt working, you can use the 'compileAndRun.bash' script.
+Run as is.

 ![](FrameworkUML.png)